Everyone building products has the responsibility to prioritize inclusion. Writing the language inside products is an extremely powerful way to do so.

 Language is an extremely powerful way to promote inclusivity.
 As folks who make products for other people, we like to believe that we are intimately connected with each and every person using what we build.
 But our thoughts and actions are inherently prejudiced because we bring the biases of our societies to work with us.
 By continuing to build products centered on one kind of person deemed “typical” or “standard,” we fail to explicitly ensure that our products include as many people as possible.

 When people don’t see themselves represented in a product, they feel like it isn’t for them and may miss out on something that could improve their lives.
-Research consistently shows that diverse, more inclusive companies deliver more innovation, better financial results, and improved user experiences.

 We all have the responsibility to make inclusivity a top priority.
 Not having inclusivity as a priority when building products has shown to negatively impact the following, and more: